retirement planning | FEBRUARY 1, 2023

 How to Tailor the Rule of Thumb

 These savings and spending assumptions may not fit your situation, so the 75% starting point may not be right for you.
 For example, you may be saving closer to the 15% we suggest for retirement.
 Fortunately, T. Rowe Price analysis found this to be an easy adjustment to make: Every extra percentage point of savings beyond 8%, or spending reduction beyond 5%, reduces your income replacement rate by about one percentage point.

 Think of these adjustments as a nearly one-to-one ratio.
 If you’re saving 12% of your income instead of the assumed 8%, take your replacement rate of 75% and subtract four percentage points, resulting in a personally adjusted estimate of around 71%.

 The way you’ve saved for retirement also affects the replacement rate.
-The 75% starting point assumes all savings are pretax—like a Traditional 401(k) or IRA.
+The 75% starting point assumes all savings are pretax—like a Traditional 401(k) or individual retirement account (IRA).
 That’s a conservative assumption, since generally you’re fully taxed on those assets when you withdraw them.
 Saving with a Roth account, on the other hand, is after tax and can generate tax-free income when distributions are qualified.* This means that if you have a large proportion of your retirement savings in Roth accounts, your income replacement rate should be lower.

 Finally, your marital status and household income are two factors that affect Social Security benefits and your tax situation.
 Those two factors, in turn, affect your income replacement rate.
 The 75% starting point reflects a household earning around $100,000 to $200,000 before retirement.